Emclaire Financial (EMCF) and Its Rivals Critical Review

 |Emclaire Financial Competitors

-Emclaire Financial has a beta of 0.43, suggesting that its stock price is 57% less volatile than the S&P 500.
-Comparatively, Emclaire Financial’s rivals have a beta of 1.12, suggesting that their average stock price is 12% more volatile than the S&P 500.
+Emclaire Financial has a beta of 0.43, meaning that its stock price is 57% less volatile than the S&P 500.
+Comparatively, Emclaire Financial’s peers have a beta of 1.12, meaning that their average stock price is 12% more volatile than the S&P 500.

 Analyst Ratings

-This is a summary of current ratings and recommmendations for Emclaire Financial and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Emclaire Financial and its peers, as provided by MarketBeat.

 |Sell Ratings